 SBAFA) is dedicated “to promoting the long-term viability of agriculture in Santa Barbara County while addressing environmental and social concerns through an alliance that values dialogue and collaboration.”The Santa Barbara County Ag Futures Alliance (

 The Alliance was formed in 2007 when leaders from the Santa Barbara County Farm Bureau and the Environmental Defense Center, invited a small group of growers, conservation interests, and community advocates to find common ground towards maintaining a viable agricultural industry in the county.
-Since their launch, the Alliance has done well in building trust across the historic divide between agricultural and environmental interests.
-The group’s Constitution, adopted by consensus in September 2008, and updated in 2012, represents the culmination of an intense effort to rise above past differences and find common principles to support win-win solutions for farmers/ranchers and environment.
+Since its launch, the Alliance has done well in building trust across the historic divide between agricultural and environmental interests.
+The group’s Constitution, adopted by consensus in September 2008, and updated in 2012, represents the culmination of an intense effort to rise above past differences and find common principles to support win-win solutions for farmers/ranchers and the environment.

 Agricultural Buffer Zone Ordinance Approved in Santa Barbara County

 April 2013 The Santa Barbara County Agricultural Buffer Ordinance, initially drafted by SBAFA, was unanimously adopted by the Santa Barbara County Board of Supervisors.Read More »